Land Acknowledgement

 I begin with honoring the lifeblood of the land - the two rivers which cradle the valley I live with.

-I acknowledge and honor the Nisenan and Miwkoʔ Waaliʔ as the traditional and living stewards of the land that I reside with and give respect to their Elders past, present, and becoming.
+I acknowledge and honor the Nisenan and Miwok / Miwkoʔ Waaliʔ as the traditional and living stewards of the land that I reside with and give respect to their Elders past, present, and becoming.
 I am grateful to be living with and learning from this land and I acknowledge the resilience of Indigenous peoples, our complex history, and the deep need for repair, repatriation, and reconciliation.

 I recognize that All is Land, there is no other.